Set It and Forget It: Crockpot Dog Food Recipes Worth Bookmarking

 Always consult your vet before switching to homemade dog food crockpot meals long-term.

-You’ve got a drawer full of kibble and a crockpot you use for chili.
-Why not make healthy crockpot dog food the same way you batch-cook Sunday dinner?
+You may have a drawer full of dog food in your cupboard and a crockpot for making chili.
+Why not make healthy crockpot dog food the same way you make your Sunday dinner batch?

-It uses lean turkey and whole veggies SO YOU CAN skip mystery ingredients WHICH MEANS you know exactly what’s fueling every fetch session and nap.
-If your pup battles skin allergies, explore 4 Homemade Dog Food Recipes for Skin Allergies for targeted relief.
-Prefer fish?
-Try Homemade Salmon Dog Food Recipes for omega-rich meals.
+It’s made with lean turkey and whole vegetables SO YOU DON’T HAVE TO WORRY ABOUT MYSTERY INGREDIENTS.
+You know exactly what’s going into every fetch session and nap.
+If your pup suffers from skin allergies, check out 4 Homemade Dog Food Recipes for Skin Allergies for targeted relief.
+If your pup prefers fish, try Homemade Salmon Dog Food Recipes for omega-rich meals.

 📸 Photo credit: Instagram @berkeleybernedoodles